fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 * McKay Jenkins, _Food Fight: GMOs and the Future of the America_, 47--76 (The Long, Paved Road to Industrial Food).

 ### Apr 22
 {% include alert.html class='danger' title='DUE: GMO website analysis' text="For this assignment you'll critique a website of your choosing that discusses whether GMOs are safe.
 Consult the [website analysis guide](website-analysis-guide) for more details.
 As with all your assignments, the goal is to put the course to use in addressing 'real-world' discussions about the impact of technology on food safety, quality, and risk.
-The best essays will draw together various themes from the course and makes extensive use of the Jenkins reading.
+The best essays will draw together readings from the last few weeks and makes extensive use of the Jenkins reading for this week.
 "%}